 Here are some suggestions for highlighters you could use if you’re a Light-Medium to Medium-Tan skin toned woman:

-I’ve never personally worked with them but this brand was the mothership that started the banana-powder trend that lead for all contour kits to include a yellow tinted powder to brighten the face.
+I’ve never personally worked with them but this brand was the mothership that started the banana-powder trend that led to all contour kits including a yellow tinted powder to brighten the face.

 Here are some other ones that I couldn’t really leave out: